LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic03-1-MachineLearning.md

 #### Decision Trees

-A *decision tree* is a flowchart-like structure where each *internal node* (aka *decision node*) represents a point where a decision is made based on some feature (aka attribute) of the data item being classified.
+A *decision tree* is a flowchart-like structure where each *internal node* (aka *decision node*) represents a point where a decision is made based on a rule related to some feature (aka attribute) of the data item being classified.
 There is a branch for each outcome of the decision.
 A branch or series of branches will ultimately end in a *leaf node* that represents a final outcome.

 The tree is built by a machine learning training algorithm.
 The ML algorithm works off of labeled data (this is supervised ML) to find features which it turns into conditions for making a decision at the decision nodes in the tree.